Multiplicity dependence of $\Upsilon$ production at forward rapidity in pp collisions at $\sqrt{s}$ = 13 TeV

-The results reported in this Letter are obtained using the data collected in pp collisions at $\sqrt{s} = 13$~TeV, recorded by ALICE during the LHC Run~2.
-The charged-particle multiplicity is measured for events in the INEL$ > 0$ event class, defined by the presence of at least one charged-particle track in $|\eta| < 1$.
+The results reported in this paper are obtained using the data collected in pp collisions at $\sqrt{s} = 13$~TeV, recorded by ALICE during the LHC Run~2.
+The charged-particle multiplicity is measured for events in the INEL$ > 0$ event class, which are defined as inelastic collisions for which at least one charged-particle track is detected in $|\eta| < 1$.
 The data used for the signal extraction were collected using a dimuon trigger, defined as the coincidence of a MB trigger and at least a pair of opposite-sign charge track segments reconstructed in the muon trigger system.
-The muon trigger system is configured\footnote{~Because of the design of the muon trigger system, the selection on the muon transverse momentum does not correspond to a sharp threshold value.
-The reported value is the one for which the trigger efficiency is $\sim 50$\,\%.} to select muon tracks with a transverse momentum $\pt^\mu\gtrsim 0.5$~GeV/$c$.
+The muon trigger system is configured to select muon tracks with a transverse momentum $\pt^\mu\gtrsim 0.5$~GeV/$c$.
+Because of the design of the muon trigger system, the selection on the muon transverse momentum does not correspond to a sharp threshold value.
+The reported value is the one for which the trigger efficiency is $\sim 50$\,\%.
 The number of MB- and dimuon-triggered events used for this analysis are about 125 millions and 367 millions, respectively.
-These correspond to an integrated luminosity of about 2 nb$^{-1}$ and 16 pb$^{-1}$, respectively.
-The maximum interaction rate was such that the probability of more than one pp collision occurring in the same bunch crossing was about $5 \times 10^{-3}$.
+These correspond to an integrated luminosity of about 2 nb$^{-1}$ and 16~pb$^{-1}$, respectively.
+At the maximum interaction rate, the probability of more than one pp collision occurring in the same bunch crossing was about $5 \times 10^{-3}$.